DevExpress/XPO/Tutorials/WinForms/Classic/bind-the-data-grid-to-large-data-source.md

 * Right-click the project item in the Solution Explorer to invoke the context menu and select the **Add DevExpress Item > New Item** menu item
 * In the DevExpress Template Gallery window select the **WinForms** tab, click the **WinForms Popular UIs > UI-ready Form** item in the navigation control.
 * In the Settings section to the right select the **Tabbed MDI** UI Type, select the **Navigation Container** View Type, and change the **Item Name** to **MainForm**
-* In the MainForm designer change the following properties:
+* In the MainForm designer change these properties:
 * MainForm.Text = XPO Tutorial
 * employeesAccordionControlElement.Name = ordersAccordionControlElement
 * ordersAccordionControlElement.Text = Orders